aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_add.rst

 .. note::

+    -  Use ``GMP::Column::AddMulti`` if many columns corresponding to some variable have to be added, because that will be more efficient.

-    Coefficients for this column can be added to the matrix by using the procedure ``GMP::Coefficient::Set``.
-After calling :aimms:func:`GMP::Column::Add`
-    the type and the lower and upper bound of the column are set according to the definition of the corresponding symbolic variable.
-By using the procedures ``GMP::Column::SetType``, ``GMP::Column::SetLowerBound`` and
-    ``GMP::Column::SetUpperBound`` the column type and the lower and upper bound can be changed.
+    -  Coefficients for this column can be added to the matrix by using the procedure ``GMP::Coefficient::Set``.
+After calling :aimms:func:`GMP::Column::Add` the type and the lower and upper bound of the column are set according to the definition of the corresponding symbolic variable.
+By using the procedures ``GMP::Column::SetType``, ``GMP::Column::SetLowerBound`` and ``GMP::Column::SetUpperBound`` the column type and the lower and upper bound can be changed.

 .. seealso::

-    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Coefficient::Set`, :aimms:func:`GMP::Column::Delete`, :aimms:func:`GMP::Column::SetType`, :aimms:func:`GMP::Column::SetLowerBound` and
+    The routines :aimms:func:`GMP::Instance::Generate`, :aimms:func:`GMP::Coefficient::Set`, :aimms:func:`GMP::Column::AddMulti`, :aimms:func:`GMP::Column::Delete`, :aimms:func:`GMP::Column::SetType`, :aimms:func:`GMP::Column::SetLowerBound` and
     :aimms:func:`GMP::Column::SetUpperBound`.